 Since PCs have ways around mysteries that the great literary detectives did not (speak with dead, divination, commune, scrying, and so on), DMs can give the PCs a procedural rather than a whodunit.
-A whodunit is a mystery in which the plot and discovering the criminal's identity are most important, but a procedural is a mystery in which the methods used to uncover and prove the cause of the mystery are most important.
+A whodunit is a mystery in which the plot and discovering the criminal's identity are most important, but a procedural is a mystery in which the growthe cause of the mystery are most important.
 In other words, the DM should make the PCs prove the truth or bring the culprit to justice rather than discover who the culprit is.
 The PCs can even witness the crime if acting on the knowledge is difficult enough.